kiongxiangyi/bauteilpruefung-frontend/README.md

 # About The Project

-This project is a web application developed for a research project AICoM.
-It is used for inspection of components.
+This project is a web application developed for a research project Artificial Intelligence Controlled Milling (AICoM).
+The app is used for inspection of components.

+Visit the link for more info about the research project: [AICoM](https://lernendewerkzeugmaschine.de/)

+## Screenshots

+Homepage
+![image](https://github.com/kiongxiangyi/bauteilpruefung-frontend/assets/102138068/1c5a4b12-71ed-44d2-8025-6653c5dc061f)

 On every webpage of the app, there are a home button on the top right of the page.
 By clicking it, it goes to the homepage.
 On the homepage, there are two buttons "Bauteilprüfung" (inspectin of a component) and "Serialnummer anfordern" (create a serial number).

-Homepage
-![image](https://github.com/kiongxiangyi/bauteilpruefung-frontend/assets/102138068/1c5a4b12-71ed-44d2-8025-6653c5dc061f)

 The first button "Bauteilprüfung" is used to inspect a component.
 By clicking it, users are directed to the first page.

 First page
 ![grafik](https://github.com/kiongxiangyi/bauteilpruefung-frontend/assets/102138068/ece2ebc1-a8c5-48b3-b257-90729ca1ed38)